open-education-hub/ccas/CCAS_pandoc.md

     Y2<-Y2+slope*x2
     fulldat<-cbind(Y1,Y2,x1,x2) # a row now contains all y1, then all y2, then all x1, then all x2; Nsim rows

-Rather than try to write code to do an ancova, it is natural to use the R function lm to do this.
+Rather than try to write code to do an ANCOVA, it is natural to use the R function lm to do this.
 The "trick" below is to extract the $p$-value from the summary command.
-By defining a "wrapper" function which takes a single line as an argument, it will subsequently be possible to use the "apply" function to extract the P-values using a one-line R command.
+By defining a $\verb|wrapper|$ function which takes a single line as an argument, it will subsequently be possible to use the $\verb|apply|$ function to extract the $p$-values using a one-line R command.

     ancova.pval<-function(onerow){ # extract the ancova p-value for diff in means J<-length(onerow)/4